 How many times have you grabbed a packet of shop bought, long-life Pitta breads off the supermarket shelf?
 We all have at one time or another, and of course they are great when you are in a hurry.
 Bite into a freshly baked home-made pitta and you will struggle to go back, no matter how busy you are.

-- 1 tsp salt
+1 teaspoon salt

 You can make this bread by hand or use a stand mixer.

-- Mix the strong and plain flour together and sieve into a large mixing bowl, or stand mixer if using.
+Mix the strong and plain flour together and sieve into a large mixing bowl, or stand mixer if using.
 On one side of the bowl sprinkle the salt and on the opposite, the yeast (never place salt directly onto yeast of any type or you will kill it).

-- Add the oil and 3/4 of the water and mix thoroughly to form a wet, soft dough; add more water a little at a time and do not be surprised if the dough needs more.
+Add the oil and 3/4 of the water and mix thoroughly to form a wet, soft dough; add more water a little at a time and do not be surprised if the dough needs more.

-Knead the dough either by hand on a lightly floured work surface or in the mixer for 5 - 6 minutes.
-Pop the dough back into the bowl, cover and leave to stand for 20 minutes.
+Knead the dough either by hand on a lightly floured work surface or in the mixer for 5 to 6 minutes.

 Knead again for 5 minutes, cover and leave for 20 minutes.
 Repeat one final time.

-- Divide the dough equally into six pieces (or eight if you want smaller Pitta) and roll each into a ball.
+Divide the dough equally into six pieces (or eight if you want smaller Pitta) and roll each into a ball.
 Leave the balls covered with a cloth while you heat the oven.

-- Open the oven door and quickly drop the bread two at a time onto the stone-tray and bake for a couple of minutes until ever so slightly starting to brown.
+Open the oven door and quickly drop the bread two at a time onto the stone-tray and bake for a couple of minutes until ever so slightly starting to brown.
 Remove from the oven and leave to cool while you cook another two.
 Repeat.

-- The Pitta are best eaten warm and on the day they are made.
+The Pitta are best eaten warm and on the day they are made.
 If not eating them immediately, cover and store in an airtight tin, but seriously, don't leave them too long.